 Create a sparrow street

-- Make sure you have a suitable place for your nestbox.
-Ideally, it will be under the eaves of your house or high on a wall, and make sure you permission if you need it.
+Ideally, it will be under the eaves of your house or high on a wall.
+Make sure you permission before attaching a box.

-The box will need to be at least 3m (10 feet) from the ground, facing somewhere between north and east to avoid it getting too hot or wet.
+The box will need to be at least 3m (10 feet) from the ground, facing north or east to avoid it getting too hot or wet.
 Avoid placing it in direct sunlight and don't put it over a doorway or well-used path.

 Note: the dimensions shown are for 15mm thick wood.
 If your wood is different to that, the dimensions of the Base should be 150mm by 150mm minus 2 x thickness of the wood, eg if the wood is 18mm thick, the base should be 150mm x 114mm.